 Roads: Well construct red asphalt steep road passes between the rocky gorge.

 The Nakee La pass too lies between Pang and Sarchu; just 19 km ahead to the LachungLa.
 The Indus river flows along in the valley, leaving green patches on the arid mountain slopes.
-As you descend from the pass, one crosses 21 hair loops known as famous Gata Loop.
-There is an interesting story related to the loop which we will be sharing in our next post.
+As you descend from the pass, one crosses 21 hair loops known as the famous Gata Loop.
+There is an interesting story related to the loop which you can read on our blog.

 Just like other passes, here too, it is quite windy.
 The weather here is really unpredictable; in seconds it changes from the sunshine to rain and snow.

 Note: Roads get slippery after rain and snow, so be really careful.